 Homemaking binders usually fail because they are too big and have too much stuff in them.
 If you want a cleaning checklist, you do not want to look through the office information for your child’s pediatrician.
 Taking the binder with you is weird, so you also have a planner.
 There are stickers.
 The planners with all their accessories are running into the triple digits.
 When you want to remember what you planned to make for dinner, you have to pull out this embarrassing giant.
 Stop the madness.

-planning your week, the simple way
+Planning your week, the simple way

 Enter: the weekly planning sheet.
 It can live at home, it is not overwhelming, and it is free.
+(Or you can buy an upgraded version in my shop.)

 There is something natural about planning life a week at a time.
 Seven digits in a phone number, seven days in a week.
 The human brain likes it.
 So a weekly planning sheet made sense to me vs a monthly calendar set up, which tends to be filled out on the first of the month and never looked at again.
 Anyone else?
 No?